MAD-Club/MADClubAPI/README.md

 Another thing is that this will be a good real-life example of how stacks work in a real-life scenario.
 Most small business will prefer a monolithic approach (which is what ours is) as to a microservice (where the API is separated, alongside with the web, android and iOS).

+## Tutorials?
+Coming soon!
+In the meantime, you can view [Ray Wenderlich's ScreenCast of Vapor](https://videos.raywenderlich.com/screencasts).
+It's outdated with Vapor 1, but the concepts are the same, however the syntax is a little bit different.
+I'll host up screencasts soon.

 ## Current Swift Version
 - Swift 4.0